kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *constant restructuring*

 ### TOP-HEAVY STRUCTURE
-> Organization is perceived as being top heavy.
+> Organization is perceived as being top-heavy.
 Employees feel that the organizational structure puts relatively too many people into management roles and does not assign enough doers to the value-generating duties.

 __Exemplary statements reported by employees:__